About us

 Our Guiding Values

-Building local capacity and resilience through skill development and community-led initiatives for sustainable development in the Amazon.
+We believe in strengthening local capacity and resilience through skill development and community-led initiatives.

 Photo by Naia Hoeneisen